-Appearance: The O-ring has a grazed surface, with excessive wear there may be deeper lacerations and breaking in places.
-Only the sliding contact faces of the seal will demonstrate these signs of wear.
+Visual indications: The sliding contact faces of the O-ring have a grazed surface, with excessive wear there may be deeper lacerations and breaking in places.

-Cause: Common in dynamic applications, abrasion can result from excessive repeat rubbing and friction between the O-ring surface and the housing.
+Cause: Common in dynamic applications, abrasion occurs from repetitive contact between the O-ring surface and the housing resulting in excessive friction between the two.
 Improper lubrication or surface finish of the metalwork can exacerbate the risk, as can ingress of abrasive contaminants into the sealing system.

-Appearance: Dependent on the chemical media being sealed, the O-ring may exhibit a number of signs including blisters, cracking, increased hardness, discoloration or change in consistency.
-Severe cases may be visibly identifiable, but physical measurement may be required for some diagnoses.
+Visual indications: Dependent on the chemical media being sealed, the O-ring may exhibit a number of signs including blisters, cracking, a change in hardness, or discolouration.

 Solution: Correct elastomer material selection is vital to ensure the seal is compatible with the application media.
-Chemical attack is accelerated when elastomer seals are under stress, this includes elevated temperatures, excessive stretch and squeeze and mechanical conditions.
+Chemical attack is accelerated at elevated temperatures and when elastomer seals are under stress, as a result of, for example, excessive stretch or squeeze, and mechanical conditions.
 PPE engineers can recommend the most appropriate sealing material based on your application parameters.
 For the ultimate in chemical resistance combined with high temperature capability, ask about our Perlast® perfluorolastomers (FFKM).
 Check the chemical compatibility of the main elastomer material types using our online guide.

-Cause: Swell is caused by the absorption of media into the elastomer.
+Cause: Swell is caused by the ingress of media into the elastomer, as the result of a chemical similarity between the compound and the media.
 The increased seal volume can lead to gland fill, extrusion and loss of sealing.
 Chemical swell can also result in a loss of physical properties such as tensile strength.

 Solution: Switch to an elastomer sealing material with proven resistance against the chemical environment.
 PPE sealing experts can help you identify a material which will deliver lasting sealing performance in the chemical media within your application.
 Check the chemical compatibility of the main elastomer material types using our online guide.

-Appearance: The cross-section of the O-ring becomes less circular with flattened surfaces that have taken the shape of the groove/gland.
-The O-ring has taken on a permanent ‘set’ meaning it is less able to recover to its original shape after distortion.
+Visual indications: The cross-section of the O-ring becomes less circular with flattened surfaces that have taken the shape of the groove/gland.
+The O-ring has taken on a permanent ‘set’ meaning it is unable to recover to its original shape after removal of deforming stresses.
 ‘Set’ is quantified as a percentage loss in compression compared to the original compression applied.

-Cause: Physical and chemical changes can occur to an elastomer at elevated temperatures that cause additional cross-linking.
-This results in the O-ring losing its elasticity and ability to return back to the original shape.
-The reduction in cross section results in a lower contact sealing force, which increases the risk of leakage in systems where thermal and pressure cycling, occurs.
+Cause: Physical and chemical changes can occur to an elastomer at elevated temperatures that result in set.
+Cross-link density can increase, this results in the O-ring losing its elasticity and ability to return back to the original shape, this is a permanent chemical change.
+Stresses introduced to the seals at elevated temperatures can be unable to relax when the temperature is reduced, this is often referred to as cold set, this type of set is reversible upon heating.
+The reduction in cross section results in a lower contact sealing force, which increases the risk of leakage in systems where thermal and pressure cycling occurs.
 Other causes include improper gland design, volume swell due to system fluid and incomplete curing of the seal during production.

 Extrusion and Nibbling

-Cause: High pressure forces the material into, and down, the clearance causing extrusion.
-Pulses of high pressure in can cause the clearance gap of the mating edges to open and close.
-This can lead to the O-ring becoming trapped between the sharp edges of the mating surfaces, resulting in physical damage to the seal surface and eventual seal failure through nibbling.
+Cause: High stresses, usually as a result of high pressures, forces the material into the clearance gap, this process is typically called extrusion.
+Pulses of high pressure can cause the clearance gap between the mating edges to open and close.
+This can lead to the O-ring becoming trapped between the sharp edges of the mating surfaces, resulting in physical damage to the seal surface often referred to as nibbling.

-Solution: A harder seal material can help, as can the use of backup devices to alleviate some of the pressure on the original O-ring seal.
-Your PPE sealing expert can also advise on the installation of correctly sized O-rings for your application, decreasing your clearance gaps and minimizing the risk of extrusion and nibbling.
+Solution: A harder seal material can help, as can the use of backup devices to effectively reduce clearance gaps.
+Your PPE sealing expert can also advise on the installation of correctly sized O-rings and back up devices for your application, decreasing your clearance gaps and minimizing the risk of extrusion and nibbling.

 Solution: Increasing the time for decompression and reducing the temperature will typically reduce the risk of explosive decompression (ED) damage, as will choosing an ED-resistant material.
-PPE has been an industry leader in the development of ED-resistant elastomer seals and O-rings – conforming to NACE, TOTAL, NORSOK and ISO international standards, and improving operational safety and efficiency.
+PPE has been an industry leader in the development of ED-resistant elastomer seals and O-rings – conforming to NACE TM0187, TOTAL GS EP PVV 142 Appendix 8, NORSOK M710 Annex B and ISO 23936-2 Annex B international standards, and improving operational safety and efficiency.

-Appearance: Damage caused to the seal during installation can often be diagnosed by specific and exact cutting and notching on the seal surface, with all damage restricted to the O-ring surface furthest from the bottom of the groove.
+Visual indications: Damage caused to the seal during installation can often be diagnosed by specific and exact cutting and notching on the seal surface, with all damage restricted to the O-ring surface.

 Cause: Installation damage can take a wide range of forms, from ‘skiving’ of the seal with metal components through to damage caused by careless installation of dirty, twisted or improperly lubricated seals.
 Incorrect sizing of the seal for the application is also a significant factor in installation damage.